kaikue/Oceania/README.md

 	- Block breaking animation
 	- Kelp border (or no borders at all?)
 	- Make dirt tiles a bit wider so corners don't look weird
-- Tooltip flip to other side if too long

 NEEDED FEATURES
 --